marchingband/wvr/README.md

 # setting up for Arduino IDE programming
 * install the latest Arduino IDE
 * follow instructions online to install the ESP32 stuff : https://github.com/espressif/arduino-esp32
+* donwload the WVR Arduino library here https://github.com/marchingband/wvr/releases/tag/v1.0.1
-* create a folder called **libries** in your Arduino sketch folder and unzip WVRduino into that folder, so it should be Arduino/libraries/WVR/...
+* create a folder called **libries** in your Arduino sketch folder and unzip the **WVR Arduno library** into that folder, so it should be Arduino/libraries/WVR/...
 * using the Arduino library manager, install **Async TCP**, **ESP ASYNC WEBSERVER** and **ADAFRUIT NEOPIXEL**
 * we also reccomend you intall **ESP Exception Decoder**, in case you want to decode stack traces from the serial monitor, during your Arduino development
 * restart Arduino IDE
-* go to file->examples and under **WVR**, open **wvr_basic**
+* go to file->examples, and under **WVR**, open **wvr_basic**
 * select the **ESP32 WROVER dev board** in the boards menu
 * click file->save_as and save this as a new sketch (rename it if you like)
 * click **sketch->export compiled binary**, the file will be saved in your new sketch's folder in the **build** folder
 * join the **WVR** wifi network, open the WVR UI at http://192.168.5.18/
-* click **firware** and then choose a new slot, hit **select binary** for that slot, and choose your .bin file from the sketch/build/, in the UI, click the file name and choose a new name for this firmware, so you can keep track of your custom binaries, silly Arduino will always default to the same binary name.
+* click **firware** and then choose a new slot, hit **select binary** for that slot, and choose your .bin file from the your_sketch/build folder, in the UI, click the file name and choose a new name for this firmware, so you can keep track of your custom binaries, silly Arduino will always default to the same binary name.
 * click **upload**, then click **boot** when upload is complete

 Congradulations!
 You have flashed a custom firmware to your WVR!